CSforGood Competition Details

 Nextech is sponsoring a CSforGood computer science competition for Indiana elementary, middle, and high school students.

-To enter the competition, students will submit a project using technology – either an app, website, or a physical computing solution – to solve a problem in society or their community.
+To enter the competition, students will submit a project using technology – either an app, website, or a physical computing solution – to solve a problem in school or their community (city or town).

 Final submissions due